tradesafe/woocommerce/readme.txt

 The official TradeSafe plugin for WooCommerce

 == Description ==
-TradeSafe, backed by Standard Bank, provides an escrow payments-based solution that integrates seamlessly with your existing WordPress store.
+TradeSafe provides an escrow payments-based solution that integrates seamlessly with your existing WordPress store.

 With an average documented cart abandonment rate of 70%, it’s reported that many South Africans are becoming fearful when buying online.
-This is where we come in.
-TradeSafe bridges the trust gap and eliminates the fear when customers want to make payment upfront in full, online.
-We give your customers the peace of mind that they will receive what they paid for, leading to a boost in purchase confidence, and ultimately improving conversion rates.
+TradeSafe bridges this trust gap by ensuring customers only release funds once they’ve received what they paid for, increasing purchase confidence and improving conversion rates.

+What sets TradeSafe apart is that we sit between payment and delivery — securing funds until the transaction is successfully completed, while still providing a seamless checkout experience.

+Merchants have the flexibility to choose between escrow-secured payments or express payments, depending on their operational requirements and risk appetite.
+At checkout, customers will see either the TradeSafe or Relay branding, depending on whether escrow-secured or express payment flow is selected.

-The TradeSafe plugin includes payment gateways namely Ozow (Instant EFT), Visa/Mastercard, PayJustNow (Buy Now Pay Later), SnapScan and normal EFT, with many more to come.
+The TradeSafe plugin includes payment gateways namely Ozow (Instant EFT), Visa/Mastercard, PayJustNow (Buy Now Pay Later), SnapScan, RCS, Diners Club, and normal EFT, with many more to come.

+Now incorporating Relay for direct settlement — improving cash flow, speeding up payments, and simplifying reconciliation across supported payment methods.

 The plugin also includes support for paying multiple vendors when using the Dokan plugin.

 ### How it Works

 - At checkout, the customer chooses to pay using TradeSafe.
+- Based on your configuration, the transaction follows either an escrow-secured flow (TradeSafe) or an express payment flow (Relay).
-- The customer will be directed to a payment page, where they choose their payment option namely EFT, Instant EFT (Ozow), Card, SnapScan, and Buy Now Pay Later (PayJustNow).
+- The customer is directed to a payment page where they select their preferred payment method (EFT, Instant EFT (Ozow), Card, SnapScan, RCS, Diners Club, or Buy Now Pay Later (PayJustNow)).

+- For express payments (Relay):
+- Payment is processed and settled directly to you.
+- The order is marked as PROCESSING and fulfilment begins immediately.

+- For escrow-secured payments (TradeSafe):
 - Once payment is successful, the order is marked as PROCESSING and delivery is kicked off.
-- When delivery has been completed, a new state called DELIVERED is reached.
-This triggers an email and sms which TradeSafe will send to the customer, asking them if they received what they ordered.
+- When delivery has been completed, the order moves to a DELIVERED state.
+- TradeSafe notifies the customer via email and SMS to confirm whether the order was received as expected.
-- If yes, TradeSafe releases the funds to you, and/or your vendors if trading in a multi-vendor setup.
+- If confirmed, funds are released to you, and/or your vendors if trading in a multi-vendor setup.
-- The customer has 24 hours in which to make their decision.
-If we do not hear from the customer within that time, TradeSafe will deem this as acceptance on the buyer's part and automatically release the funds to you.
+- The customer has 24 hours to respond.
+If no response is received, funds are automatically released.
-- If the customer is unhappy with the order, then the customer can submit a comment.
-The transaction will then be placed on hold in WooCommerce.
-This will give you the opportunity to enact your own return policies until a successful resolution has been achieved.
+- If the customer is unhappy, they can raise a dispute.
+The transaction is placed on hold, allowing you to resolve the matter in line with your return policies.
 - No refund will be processed without your consent.
-TradeSafe performs all refunds on your behalf.
-We take away this admin burden.
+TradeSafe manages refunds on your behalf.
-- The buyer must have a material complaint and provide evidence.
-We will release the funds to you in the event the complaint/issue is non-material or frivolous.
+- Customers must submit a material complaint with supporting evidence.
+Non-material or frivolous complaints will result in funds being released to you.

 == Frequently Asked Questions ==

 = How does TradeSafe benefit me as a merchant? =

-- Boosts sales conversions.
-TradeSafe gives new uninitiated customers the peace of mind to make that upfront purchase.
+- Boosts sales conversions by removing friction and building trust at checkout.
+- More cost-efficient payment processing compared to traditional gateways.
+- Flexibility to choose between escrow-secured or express payment flows.
+- Faster settlement and improved reconciliation through direct settlement infrastructure.
 - We enable split payments for each transaction which allows your digital store to earn a commission for each transaction.
 No longer do you have to do this manually.
 - Refunds.
 Just hit that button, and we will refund the customer on your behalf.
 - Wallet functionality.
 TradeSafe provides two settlement options whereby we either pay to the beneficiary's bank account, or we credit their escrow wallet where they can manually withdraw the funds in WooCommerce.
-- We augment your store's credibility and reputational cred
+- We augment your store's credibility and reputational cred.

 = How does TradeSafe benefit my customers? =

 - Removes uncertainty and stress.
-An escrow holding account, together with Standard Bank’s logo, gives buyers the confidence to make that upfront payment.
+An escrow holding account gives buyers the confidence to make that upfront payment.
-- We provide multiple payment options for their convenience.
+- Multiple payment options for convenience within a single checkout experience.
 - Customers are never redirected to another site, and they never need to register on a separate platform.
 We ensure a seamless user journey.

 = How and when do I get paid? =